Syncano/syncano-node/docs/docs/getting-started/sockets.md

 You can use Sockets that have already been created by other developers and stored in NPM.

 You can also create your own Socket using the Syncano CLI.
 For more information check [Sockets](/building-sockets/basics) section.
-You can publish it to the Syncano Registry, so that other developers could also use it.
-This will help to create the ecosystem that everybody can be a part of and bring us closer to our vision of the autonomous developer.

 ## Exciting?
 Read more!